-• Hire an appraiser: Having a professional appraisal done on your home can cost between \$300 and \$700, but it can be a small price to pay if it helps you sell your home quickly and for an appropriate price.
+Having a professional appraisal done on your home can cost between \$600 and \$900, but it can be a small price to pay if it helps you sell your home quickly and for an appropriate price.
+Typically I don't recommend this expense unless you have a very unique house that's difficult to find comparable other home sales to use as a baseline.